arconsis/droitatedDB/README.md

 ## At a glance ##
 Datarobot for Android is a lightweight framework, which frees you from the burden of dealing with Androids SQLite database directly if you don't want to and let's you access it directly if you have to.

 With an annotation based approach you are able to get a database up and running in no time.
-Simple annotate your data classes and let Datarobot do the work.
+Simply annotate your data classes and let Datarobot do the work.

 ## Features ##